 Provide HR with relevant documentation and explain the situation so they can assist you and ensure you terminate an employee legally but with respect.

 Don't justify yourself and sugarcoat anything.
 Explain the reasons for termination, and allow an employee to ask questions.
 However, don't let the conversation snowball into a long discussion.
 You must be clear that the decision is made and not negotiable.

-Also, avoid saying ''we are sorry'' or ''I feel bad'' because it weakens your decision and may raise questions why you didn't put a bit more effort into resolving an issue leading to termination.
+Avoid phrases such as ''we are sorry'' or ''I feel bad'' because it weakens your decision and may raise questions as to why you didn't put more effort into resolving an issue leading to termination.
 Such phrases can frustrate an employee.

 Discuss continuation of pay and benefits

 The termination meeting should also include an explanation of benefits the terminated employee will receive.

 When an employer is required to give the last paycheck to a fired employee varies by state.
 For instance, in California, an employer is required to pay the worker immediately, the last day on the job.
 On the other hand, a Connecticut employer must pay a fired employee by the next business day.

 Severance pay is any kind of compensation an employee can receive after termination.
 According to the Fair Labor Standards Act, an employer does not need to provide a severance package to a fired employee.

 It is a non-mandatory benefit but it is a valuable gesture, helping an employee bridge the gap between unemployment and a new job.

 Aside from a lump-sum payment, such a package usually comprises continued health insurance, the services of an outplacement program, or even ongoing pay for several months.